drbean/curriculum/pages/homepage/markdown/TerriblyOutrageous.md

 Is faux outrage a thing or is it just an accusation directed at those who are returning in kind attacks you have made against them?

+Because people don't say what they mean and mean what they say, I think we can say it exists.

 | A: That's complete and utter faux outrage!
-| B: Who are you accusing of faux outrage?!
+| B: Who are you attributing faux outrage to?!
+You're the one!
 | A: Oh, yeh!?
 See how you like it!
+Faux outrage!
 | B: Outrageous!